Short Cuts: Plot

 Stormy pays a destructive visit to Betty's house while she is away with their son.
 Gene abandons the family dog due to its barking, but eventually retrieves it after his children express distress.
 The Wymans have a heated argument before their dinner party with the Kanes, during which Marian admits to having an affair.
 Both couples resort to heavy drinking, and the party lasts throughout the night.

 A glimmer of hope arises when Casey's eyes flutter, but tragically, he suddenly dies, leaving Howard and Anne devastated.
 Meanwhile, Zoe, overwhelmed by her mother's alcoholism, Casey's death, and her own isolation, commits suicide by starting her car engine inside the garage.
 Her mother discovers her lifeless body and drinks herself into a stupor.

 When Honey picks up pictures from the Fotomat, she finds them mixed up with Gordon's.
 Honey is shocked to find pictures of the submerged body from Gordon's fishing trip while Gordon is equally shocked to find pictures of Honey appearing severely beaten.
 Disturbed, they part ways but memorize each other's license plates.
-Later, at a picnic, Jerry and Bill encounter two young women they had met earlier.
+Later, at a picnic, Jerry and Bill encounter two young women on bicycles.
+At Bill's suggestion, they follow the girls to see if they are waiting for them.
+They start talking to the girls offering them beer.
 Bill and one of the girls walk away, only to hear her scream moments before Jerry kills her with a rock.
 Suddenly, a major earthquake strikes, causing chaos.
 The aftermath suggests that Jerry's act may be mistakenly attributed to the falling rocks during the earthquake.